Road to 270: Biden Has Options, Trump Walks Narrow Path

 Even if Trump nets Florida and holds battlegrounds he won in the South and Southwest, he would still be short of 270 electoral votes.

 The president is wagering much on Pennsylvania as the best chance of moving within striking distance of that threshold.
-After a trio of rallies this past week, Trump was set to hold four more in the state on Saturday.
+After a trio of rallies this past week, Trump held four more in the state on Saturday.

 He's been making stops across Pennsylvania, from counties outside Philadelphia, the largest metro area, to the rural northwest corner of the state.